hrszpuk/Parrot/README.md

-# Machine Learning Password List Generator
+# Parrot
-Object: scrape personal data from social media, etc, and use a machine learning model to convert the data into a keyword list.
+Parrot scans social media profiles for data then uses a machine learning model to generate a list of passwords that may be used for brute forcing.